rob-myers/rob-myers.github.io/articles/technology.md

 - They have a single parameter, conventionally called _props_.

   It is a JavaScript object defining the component's named inputs, and possibly special properties like _children_, _key_ and _ref_.

 - They must return either null or a virtual [DOM node](https://developer.mozilla.org/en-US/docs/Web/API/Node).

   This returned value amounts to an HTML fragment to be rendered, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).

 React developers use a grammatical extension of JavaScript called JSX.
 It permits composing components using an XML-like syntax, to obtain the desired dynamic DOM tree.
 Let's consider an example, a pannable and zoomable grid.

 <div
-  className="tabs"
-  storeKey="panzoom"
+  class="tabs"
   height="400"
+  store-key="panzoom"
   tabs="[
     { key: 'component', filepath: 'panzoom/PanZoomDemo' },
     { key: 'code', filepath: 'panzoom/PanZoom.jsx', folds: [{ line: 8, ch: 0 }] },